 Kalaw, Inle Lake and Taungyi

 The area around Kalaw, Inle Lake and Taunggyi is really all about hiking and trekking and, since we love the great outdoors, we highly recommend you do a 2-3 day hike to take up your time in this region.
-Ideally we’d suggest you do it from Kalaw to Inle Lake, since there are a few other things for you to do in Inle itself.
+Ideally we’d suggest you do the Kalaw to Inle Lake itinerary, since there are a few other things for you to do in Inle itself.

 Photo credit: Claire Warren